 Have you heard the term candela?
-Yes, it has to do with light that is part of the spectrum of electromagnetic radiation that the human eye can see.
-So what has candela to do with jewelry photography?
+It has to do with light that is part of the spectrum of electromagnetic radiation that the human eye can see.
+So what does candela have to do with jewelry photography?

 Well, everyone knows that photography is a form of art made possible by light.
 Without light, there is no photography.
 Understanding and controlling light have always been the most essential aspects of great jewelry photography.

 The biggest mistake amateurs make when taking pictures is expecting to capture the same range of light on a digital back as seen by the eye.
 Not so fast: the amount of light you see is a broader range than the amount of light a digital back can capture.
 While the eye can see a wide range at the same time, digital chips cannot.
 The difference is that a digital chip can capture light all across the light spectrum, but not all at the same time like your eye can.
 Let’s examine a few lighting techniques used in digital jewelry photography.

 This is the simplest form of lighting for jewelry photography.
 It is achieved by placing the light source around the camera lens pointing towards the jewelry to be photographed.
 For example, flash units on top of cameras, ring lights, or soft boxes next to the lens.
 Front lighting is flat, and is best used for illustrative purposes.
 When used for jewelry photography, front light is unexciting and sometimes causes glare from certain areas on the reflective surface that reflects the light from opposing angles.